andrewellio/mission-control-/project_requirement/project-requirement.md

   - We write the tests first, then the production code which provides that functionality
   - generate test coverage reports, e.g., 80% of the class XYZ has been tested -->
+All necessary modules and code in Mission control software should be packed together.
+This will ensure users don`t have to install any additional component on their device and avoid software function Insufficiency.
+Because the Internet must be used to obtain weather data to simulate the fight, so we assume that the user`s device has internet connection to get weather data, and we will also pre-download weather data in case if there is no internet connection.
+We have many separate branches for different functionality of the software.
+Before we merge each branch to the master branch, we need every team member to review the code and run it to make sure it`s meet the requirement of the function, also when merge code to master branch, the code must pass CI/CD pipeline.

 #### 4.3 Usability Requirements